CsabaConsulting/flutter-test-action/README.md

-# Flutter docker action
+# Flutter test action

-Questa azione consente di testare e compilare un'app Flutter disponendo di un'installazione pulita di Flutter.
+This action allows you to test and build a Flutter app with a clean installation of Flutter.

 ## Inputs

 ### `channel`

-**Required** Il canale di Flutter da usare per0 il test e la build.
-Default `"stable"`.
+**Required** The Flutter channel to use for testing and build.
+The default is `"stable"`.

 ## Outputs

 ### `ls`

-Il listing della directory.
+Directory listing.

 ## Example usage

-uses: actions/flutter-action@v1
+uses: actions/flutter-test-action@v1
 with:
   channel: 'stable'